Virtual Healthcare: Employee Utilization and Increasing Demand

 Telemedicine in Canada: What it is, Where It’s Going, and Why it Matters

-The Demand for Virtual Care
+The Demand for Virtual Healthcare

 Employees have spoken!
-In fact, 82% of Canadian Employees agree their employer should offer virtual health care access through their employee benefits as per the Canadian Attitudes on Healthcare and Telemedicine in 2021 Dialogue Survey
+In fact, 82% of Canadian Employees agree their employer should offer virtual healthcare access through their employee benefits as per the Canadian Attitudes on Healthcare and Telemedicine in 2021 Dialogue Survey.

-In fact, the Mercer Health on Demand Global Report shows that 46% of those who have access to virtual care say they highly value the benefit.
+In fact, the Mercer Health on Demand Global Report shows that 46% of those who have access to virtual healthcare say they highly value the benefit.
 It’s easy to see why, with yet another Mercer Report – A Digital First Approach to Benefits in a Post-Pandemic World results showing 82% of Canadian Employees who have used telemedicine to date plan to use it the same or more post-pandemic.

-It was also noted that 92% of plan members indicated they would either be willing or very willing to receive virtual health care services moving forward.
+It was also noted that 92% of plan members indicated they would either be willing or very willing to receive virtual healthcare services moving forward.

 Fifty-five percent of those surveyed said they value or highly-value apps that find the right doctor or medical care, as well as the ability to video chat or text with their personal doctor or nurse.